ocf/waddles-llm/llm-backend/README.md

 # Waddles AI Backend

 This section contains the backend of the 🐧 Waddles AI assistant.
 It is very much a work in progress with little to no input validation than what ever `langchain` (an absolutely amazing Python package btw) does natively.
-It is powered by Mixtral8x7b and Qwen:1.8N, a model released by Alibaba Cloud, and uses a RAG (retrieval-generated-augmentaion) structure to train off data.
+It is powered by Llama3 -7b, a model released by Alibaba Cloud, and uses a RAG (retrieval-generated-augmentaion) structure to train off data.

 ## Development
 The things below are meant for developers and people who are interested/want to contribute to the backend specifically.